Written byJenny Zeng

 However, you should know that macOS reinstallation could risk losing your data on the Mac.
 Your files could get lost or deleted sometimes, so make sure you have a backup of your data.
-If you don't, you can recover data from Mac froze on a prohibitory symbol first.
+If you don't, you can recover data from Mac froze on a prohibitory symbol first using the method stated in part 1.